yhs968/NLPCollections/paper_summary.md

 # Machine Translation
 <details>
 <summary>
-<a href="http://www.aclweb.org/anthology/J93-2003">The Mathematics of Statistical Machine Translation: Parameter Estimation(2003)</a>
+<a href="http://www.aclweb.org/anthology/J93-2003">The Mathematics of Statistical Machine Translation: Parameter Estimation(2003 Computational Linguistics)</a>
 </summary>

+- Contribution
+  - Describes a General Framework on Machine Translations
+  - 5 Models for Machine Translations are proposed

 </details>

 <details>
 <summary>
-<a href="https://arxiv.org/pdf/1609.07730.pdf">Lattice-Based Recurrent Neural Network Encoders for Neural Machine Translation(2016)</a>
+<a href="https://arxiv.org/pdf/1609.07730.pdf">Lattice-Based Recurrent Neural Network Encoders for Neural Machine Translation(2017 AAAI)</a>
 </summary>

+- Contribution
+  - Introduced the concept of "Word Lattice" to the Machine Translation field.
+  - A useful solution to a language that is hard to tokenize(e.g. Chinese, Japanese)

+- How it works
+  - Overall structure follows that of [Bahdanau, 2015](https://arxiv.org/abs/1409.0473), except for how input is constructed.
+  - Represents a sentence as a 'Word Lattice', where
+    - a word lattice is a **DiGraph** $G(V,E)$, where
+    - $V$ is a set of possible word boundaries
+    - $E$ corresponds to a set of the following inputs from the departing vertex to the destination vertex:
+      - input word $x_t$
+      - hidden state $h_t$ that is produced from the RNN

+- Limitations
+  - Relys on external tokenizers
 </details>

 <details>
 <summary>
-<a href="https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf">Sequence to Sequence Learning with Neural Networks(2014)</a>
+<a href="https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf">Sequence to Sequence Learning with Neural Networks(2014 NIPS)</a>
 </summary>

+- Motivation
+  - Many practical applications require a model that can handle a **variable-length input**.
+  - Traditional DNNs could not handle variable-length inputs well

+- Contribution
+  - Introduction of RNN Encoder-Decoder structure, which can handle variable length input with RNNs.

+- How it works
+  - RNN Encoder-Decoder
+    1. RNN encoder encodes the information from a variable-length input into a fixed-length vector
+    2. RNN decoder decodes the information from the fixed-length vector to produce **variable-length outputs**
+  - Reversing the input sequence
+    - Somehow, reversing the input sequence seems to help the RNN encoder-decoder learn long-term dependencies better.

+- Limitations
+  - All information from input sequences should be squeezed into a fixed-length vector.
+  - This problem is later mitigated by the **attention mechanism**
 </details>

 <details>
 <summary>
-<a href="https://arxiv.org/abs/1409.0473">Neural machine translation by jointly learning to align and translate</a>
+<a href="https://arxiv.org/abs/1409.0473">Neural machine translation by jointly learning to align and translate(2015 ICLR)</a>
 </summary>

+- Motivation
+  - A naive RNN encoder-decoder model had to squeeze all the information from an input sequence into a fixed-length vector
+  - This problem prevented RNN encoder-decoder models from learning long-term dependencies well.

+- Contribution
+  - Introduced attention mechanism to NMT
+  - An RNN encoder-decoder structure equipped with an attention mechanism to tackle NMT tasks effectively.

+- How it works
+  - Basic structure of the NMT is the same as the usual RNN encoder-decoder model
+  - Unlike in the usual RNN encoder-decoder model, a context vector is produced for **every word** the model predicts, using attention mechanism.
+  - During translation, attention mechanism decides which positions of an input sequence is important for producing each context vectors.

 </details>

 # Parsing